 Students are expected to go to the toilet during social times and not during lessons.
 Class teachers will refuse permission to use the toilet during lessons unless it is a genuine emergency (using teacher's professional judgement).
 The class teacher must sign the students' planner otherwise the student will be assumed to be truanting.
-If a student has a medical issue, they should present a doctor's note to the medical office and will be given a toilet pass which will be valid for the duration of the condition.
+If a student has a medical issue, they should present a doctor's note to the main office and will be given a toilet pass which will be valid for the duration of the condition.

-If you give a student permission to go to the toilet during a lesson you should ask the student to leave their phone on your desk whilst they are out of the room.
+If a member of staff gives a student permission to go to the toilet during a lesson the member of staff should ask the student to leave their phone on the teacher's desk whilst the student is out of the room.